3. Projects

 3.3.10.
 Trash Box

-When deleting filed or data elements from a project, these items a moved to the trash box.
+When deleting files or data elements from a project, these items are moved to the trash box.
 From the trash box elements may be recovered or irrevocably deleted.